GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

  __This tutorial will go over how to setup your Daisy and create a simple synthesizer using VS Code__

 ## Outline
-{{TOC}}

 1. [Overview](#overview):
 	1. What is the Electrosmith Daisy.
 	2. What the Daisy Can Do
-	2. Prerequisites
+	3. Prerequisites
 2. Uploading Example Code
-	1. Opening VS Code
+	4. Opening VS Code
-	2. Explaining the Code
+	5. Explaining the Code
-	3. Process Audio Block
+	6. Process Audio Block
-	4. Setup Audio Out
+	7. Setup Audio Out
 3. [Editing the Code](#editing-the-code)
-	1. The Daisy Library
+	8. The Daisy Library
-	2. Reading the library
+	9. Reading the library
-3. Adding Hardware to the Daisy
+4. Adding Hardware to the Daisy
-	1. What Hardware pins do
+	10. What Hardware pins do
-	2. What are pots and buttons
+	11. What are pots and buttons
-	3. Adding a pot and a button
+	12. Adding a pot and a button
-4. Conclusion
+5. Conclusion

 # Part 1: Overview
 ## What is the Electrosmith Daisy?
 **The [Electrosmith Daisy][DaisySeed] is an embedded computer made specifically for audio applications.**

 Pros:
 - Dedicated Audio inputs and Outputs allows for creation of synthesizers and audio effects right out of the box.
 - Fast processor means no dropouts when preforming live.